 Here’s an overview of the sizes and measurements of our very own MOO business cards.
 It should help you get the sizes right if you’re designing your own, or you have a friendly designer creating them for you.
 So, whether you’re looking for the business card sizes in cm, mm, inches or pixels, we’ve got you covered.

 The dimensions of one of our standard business card size in cm is 8.9cm x 5.1cm and 3.5″ x 2″ in imperial measures.

 With a full bleed image, here are the size and resolution you need for your designs to look their best:

 - 1098 x 648 pixels (300ppi)

 The final, trimmed size of one of our MOO size business cards is 84mm x 55mm.
 That’s 3.30″ x 2.16″ in imperial measures.

-Our eye-catching Square Business Cards are 65mm or 2.55” on all sides, so your full-bleed designs should match the following measurements:
+Our eye-catching Square Business Cards size is 6.5cm or 2.55” on all sides, so your full-bleed designs should match the following measurements:

 If you like the rounded corner look and want to add some soft edges to your card, you might like to know that our regular business cards have a corner radius of 5mm, and for MiniCards it’s a radius of 3mm.
 Smooth.

 You can download design templates for both the round-cornered and square-cornered versions of our cards from the product templates page.